fbrogers/template-sdes/README.md

 	* Rewrote site_billboard() to be a little simpler
 	* Changed site_demographics to site_directory_basics to be less ambiguous
 	* Added example for page use
+	* Added the ability to set $page_content_links to an HTML string or an array

 2012-10-08